readthedocs/blog/hiring/details.rst

 All of our team members are responsible for some of the basic operations of the project.
 As a small team,
 there are a lot of jobs to be done and not many hands to fill them.
-You will be responsible for owning projects in your area of the team, but also working on many other things.
+This means you will learn a lot about the functioning of a small open source project.

-User support is one of the main things you will be handling that spans the business.
+User support is one of the main things you will be handling that spans the company.
 We have GitHub issues and emails that come in each day, and we have a support rotation for dealing with them.
-You can expect being primarily responsible for handling support one day a week, along with following up with users each day as necessary.
+You can expect being the first line of support one day a week, but you can always ask the team for help with issues.

 Requirements
 ------------

-We want someone with experience and vision to improve the product as a whole, and can contribute across multiple domains.
+We hope for someone with experience and vision to improve the product.
 We are a small team and you will be given a lot autonomy in building and improving things, so being self-driven is an asset.